galaxyproject/training-material/topics/proteomics/tutorials/labelfree-vs-labelled/tutorial.md

 {: .agenda}

-# Drawbacks and Benefits of Labelled Quantitation
+# Benefits and Drawbacks of Labelled Quantitation
 Label-free techniques are immensely popular in the proteomics community and may be the most straight-forward laboratory technique in the field.
 However, labelled approaches have some benefits, which make them the method-of-choice for some scientific questions.

 We summarized the pros and cons in the table below:

-## Drawbacks and Benefits: Overview Table
+## Benefits and Drawbacks: Overview Table

 category | label-free | labelled
 :--|:--:|:--: